 For a practical example see Monitoring ephemeral nodes.

-This section describes the most common issues you might encounter when connecting slave and master Netdata agents.
+This section describes the most common issues you might encounter when connecting parent and child nodes.

-When you have a slow connection between master and slave, Netdata raises a few different errors.
-Most of the errors will
+When you have a slow connection between parent and child, Netdata raises a few different errors.
+Most of the

-On the master side, you may see various error messages, most commonly the following:
+On the parent side, you may see various error messages, most commonly the following:

-Another common problem in slow connections is the slave sending a partial message to the master.
-In this case, the
+Another common problem in slow connections is the CHILD sending a partial message to the parent.
+In this case,

 In this example,